ecervera/docker4p2os/README.md

 The Pioneer robot is connected through a USB/Serial converter, which appears in Linux as `/dev/ttyUSB0`.

-Please make sure that your user belongs to the group `dialout`.
+Please make sure that your user (in the robot PC) belongs to the group `dialout`.

 ## Networking containers across multiple hosts (in the same network)